tcannon686/gnidEngine/README.md

 needed a name, and gnid sounded cool.

 ## Compiling
 The program can be compiled using GCC or MinGW on Windows.
-I have not tested it on other platforms, although it should be possible with a little changing of the Makefile.
-Install the dependencies listed below, and then run `make linux` or `make windows` depending on your platform.
-I have only tested it on Ubuntu and Windows 10.
+I have also been testing it on Mac (thanks to Zach Booth for allowing me to borrow his Mac) but this is still a WIP, and I have not tested it on other platforms, although it should be possible with a little changing of the Makefile.
+Install the dependencies listed below, then run `make`.

 ### Dependencies
  - Lua 5.3